-If you are constructing an inside (concave) curve, the wall batter will cause the block higher in the wall will have a longer radius around the curve than lower blocks.
-The important step when constructing a inside curve is to keep all blocks tight together.
+If you are constructing an inside (concave) curve, the wall batter will cause the block higher in the wall to have a longer radius around the curve than the lower blocks.
+The important step when constructing an inside curve is to keep all blocks fitted tightly together.
 In most cases, the blocks will touch somewhere along the sides of the blocks, not at the back of the blocks.
-If needed, you can trim the ends off some blocks to prevent gaps from opening up between blocks.
-When constructing a curve with a short radius, voids may form at the back of the wall where two blocks meet.
-If this happens simply fill the void areas with filter fabric and drainstone.
+If needed, you can trim the ends off of some blocks to prevent gaps from opening up between blocks.
+When constructing a curve with a short radius, voids may form at the back of the wall where to blocks meet.
+If this happens, simply fill the void areas with filter fabric and drainstone.